Salomon Speedcross 6 - Women's Review

 Weight

 The Speedcross 6 weighs in slightly better than the average trail shoe, but not by much.
-Each women's size 7 shoe is 9.07 ounces, which is about what we would expect from a trail running shoe.
+Each women's size 6.5 shoe is 8.54 ounces, which is about what we would expect from a trail running shoe.

 The kicker with the Speedcross is that it is so well-featured that, of course, it weighs more.
 Just looking at the lugs and ankle padding gives you an idea about why this shoe weighs more.
 That said, the weight is well-distributed, which makes it feel lighter while running.
-If you want an ultra-light shoe, this might not be it.
+If you want an ultralight shoe, this might not be it.
 But if you want a shoe that can handle the grittiest of trail adventures, make peace with the extra ounce and utilize all that the Speedcross has to offer.

 Should You Buy the Salomon Speedcross 6?

 The Speedcross 6 is a reliable steed that shows up to work.
 It is a fantastic shoe if your runs are littered with scree, snow, puddles, and steep, unending climbs.
 If you are a new trail runner seeking a shoe to suit your needs, this one might be too much.
 And if your runs occasionally take you down warm, paved paths, we recommend steering clear of the Speedcross.
-But if dirty mountainous terrain are your jam, this is a shoe to seriously consider.
+But if dirty mountainous terrain is your jam, this is a shoe to seriously consider.

 What Other Trail Running Shoes Should You Consider?